HR-VILAGE-3K3M: A Human Respiratory Viral Immunization Longitudinal Gene Expression Dataset for Systems Immunity: Supplementary Information

 \textbf{Padding.} For each subject, we created a time-ordered matrix combining gene expression with numeric timepoint values, and padded sequences to a uniform maximum length (maximum number of observations).

-\textbf{PCA + Logistic Regression Model.} To establish a baseline for longitudinal prediction, we implemented a logistic regression model using principal components derived from gene expression data.
-Specifically, we performed PCA on the normalized gene expression matrix and selected the top 10 principal components as input features, which together explained over 80\% of the total variance—ensuring that the major biological signal was retained while reducing dimensionality and multicollinearity.
-The numeric timepoint of each sample was included as an additional covariate to account for temporal variation.
-Model performance was evaluated using stratified 5-fold cross-validation repeated across six random seeds for robustness.
-We initially considered a generalized linear mixed model (GLMM) to account for subject-level random effects, but due to limited repeated observations for many individuals, the model often failed to converge; thus, we opted for a more stable logistic regression approach.
+\textbf{PCA + GEE Baseline.} To establish a population-averaged baseline for longitudinal prediction, we applied a generalized estimating equations (GEE) model to principal components (PCs) of the normalized gene-expression matrix.
+We computed the top 15 PCs—capturing the bulk (>\,80\%) of the variance—to reduce dimensionality and multicollinearity while retaining the dominant biological signal, and included the numeric timepoint as a covariate to account for temporal trends.
+Model performance was assessed with stratified 5-fold cross-validation repeated across six random seeds; test-set predictions were aggregated to the subject level via majority vote over visits.

 \textbf{RNN, LSTM, and GRU Models.} To capture temporal patterns in the longitudinal gene expression data, we implemented three deep learning sequence models: SimpleRNN~\citep{elman1990finding,rumelhart1986learning}, LSTM~\citep{hochreiter1997long}, and GRU~\citep{cho2014learning}.
 Each model was designed with a single recurrent layer of 64 hidden units followed by a dropout layer (rate = 0.4) to reduce overfitting and a final dense sigmoid output layer for binary classification.
 We used a masking layer to handle varying sequence lengths and padded all sequences to a unified maximum time length.
 The models were trained with the Adam optimizer~\citep{kingma2014adam} (learning rate = 1e-4), binary cross-entropy loss, and a batch size of 64 for 20 epochs.
 To ensure robust evaluation, stratified 5-fold cross-validation was repeated across six random seeds.
 These hyperparameters were chosen based on common practice in biomedical time-series modeling and to maintain consistency across architectures for fair comparison across batch correction methods (QN, ComBat, and Regression).